spacemeshos/smapp-lite/TestCases.md

 5. Verify that selecting the Bluetooth option initiates the process of connecting via Bluetooth.
 6. Ensure that the wallet begins searching for available Bluetooth devices.
 7. Verify that selecting the USB option prompts the browser to display a modal for connected USB devices.
-8. Verify that clicking this button with no ledger device physically connected to the PC opens anyway a browser modal with USB devices.
+8. Verify that clicking this button with no ledger device physically connected to the PC opens a browser modal with USB devices anyway.
-9. Verify that clicking this button with a ledger connected, but not logged in, opens anyway a browser modal with USB devices. (locked ledger=undetectable)
+9. Verify that clicking this button with a ledger connected but not logged in opens a browser modal with USB devices. (locked ledger=undetectable)
 10. Verify that clicking this button with a ledger connected, but without the Spacemesh app opened on the device, opens a modal with instructions on properly connecting a ledger.
 11. Check that the modal with instructions also contains 2 functional buttons - disconnect/cancel and reconnect/retry.
 12. Verify that clicking the "Disconnect" button in the above-mentioned modal cancels the connection attempt and returns the user to the previous state.
 13. Ensure that clicking the "Reconnect" button prompts the wallet to check for the device connection again.
-14. Ensure that clicking this button correctly connects to the ledger if we attempt with a ledger correctly plugged in, unlocked, and with the Spacemesh app opened.
+14. Ensure that clicking this button correctly connects to the ledger if we attempt to do so with a ledger that is correctly plugged in, unlocked, and with the Spacemesh app opened.
 15. Ensure that the wallet recognizes the connected Ledger device.
 16. Ensure the button changes its look (currently green color and changed icon) after a successful connect process.
 17. Verify that once connected, all Ledger-related actions (e.g., signing transactions, exporting keys) become available.